 Gems accumulate naturally as you use the platform, but some approaches earn significantly more than others:

 - Engage with the discovery queue regularly.
-Voting on other creators' tracks earns Gems directly, and it increases your visibility in the community.
-People whose tracks you upvote often check out your profile in return.
+Playing, favoriting, upvoting, and commenting on other creators' tracks earns Gems directly, and it increases your visibility in the community.
+People whose tracks you support often check out your profile in return.

 Strategies for Maximizing Your Licensing Revenue